Progress report for FNC20-1242

 The team will first review previous designs and prototypes, and assess shared objectives for scaling processing capacity.
 Wyatt will build on previous experience by researching local grain bin drying units and work with commercial grain drying equipment professionals to learn about how traditional fan-heater units can be adapted to the needs of dried herb production.
 Additional research on herb dryers will take place in Everson, WA (Hopewell farm) to observe system engineering and fabrication.
 The team will then consider site, climate, and crop needs in order to begin initial design and fabrication.

-Moisture content, weight, color, and aroma, as well as, ideal fan speed and temperature will be recorded for dried elderflower production in year one to capture overall dryer efficiency and product quality.
+Moisture content, weight, color, and aroma, as well as temperature will be recorded for dried elderflower production in year one to capture overall dryer efficiency and product quality.

-Sales data will be collected from year one and year two from both farms to capture existing, new and expanded markets as related to increased production capacity.
+Sales data will be collected from year one, two, and three from Sharing Our Roots to capture existing, new and expanded markets as related to increased production capacity.
 Sales data will be recorded for any additional crops that were dried and sold as a result of this project to capture opportunity for new/expanded value added enterprises.

 Team members identify initial design pitfalls and collaborate on improvements in year two.
 Improvements will take into consideration the needs of additional herb crops in order to maximize overall economic benefit and production efficiency.